nordseele/hans/doc/hardware_install.md

 ##### ⚠️ Important:
 You should never "hot-wire" the i2c bus.
 Both the Raspberry PI and your Eurorack case should be turned <u>off</u> before plugging and manipulating the wires.

-⚠️ Pay attention to the orientation of the board and headers in this picture.
+Pay attention to the orientation of the board and headers in this picture.
 Double-check that the connections are correct.

 _____

-## Optimal solution: software i2c and an external pull-up resistors circuit
+## Optimal solution: software i2c + external pull-up resistors circuit

 <img src="/doc/images/software_i2c_gpio.png" alt="i2c_GPIO" style="zoom:50%;" />